productiveAnalytics/amazon-kinesis-flink-analytics-consumer/README.md

-## Amazon Kinesis Analytics Taxi Consumer
+## Amazon Kinesis Flink Analytics (Consumer that uses Apache Flink on KDA and persists into AWS ElasticSearch)

+Note: To produce the data use the producer https://github.com/productiveAnalytics/amazon-kinesis-replay-producer (Fork of https://github.com/aws-samples/amazon-kinesis-replay)

 Sample Apache Flink application that can be deployed to Kinesis Analytics for Java.
 It reads taxi events from a Kinesis data stream, processes and aggregates them, and ingests the result to an Amazon Elasticsearch Service cluster for visualization with Kibana.